-284 In addition, Brazil argues that the safeguard measures are inconsistent with Article 5.1 because they are "counterintuitive."
+$^{^{284}}$ In addition, Brazil argues that the safeguard measures are inconsistent with Article 5.1 because they are "counterintuitive."
 Brazil, response to questions from the panel, question 85.
 Clearly, this a bare assertion does not establish a prima facie case of inconsistency.

-- a.
-The Fact that the Safeguard Measures Adopted by the President Differ from the ITC's Recommendations Does Not Establish a Prima Facie Case of Inconsistency with Article 5.1 - 204.
-It is well established that the President's safeguard measure may differ from the ITC's recommendation without running afoul of Article 5.1.
-As the panel in $US-Line\ Pipe$ found:
+204. It is well established that the President's safeguard measure may differ from the ITC's recommendation without running afoul of Article 5.1.
+As the panel in US - Line Pipe found:

 [T]he ITC stated that the recommended action "will not exceed the amount necessary to remedy the serious injury we find to exist".
 Even assuming that the ITC correctly analysed the restrictive effect of the measure it recommended, there is nothing in this statement to suggest that the restrictive effect of the ITC recommendation was set at (or above) the maximum amount necessary under Article 5.1.
-The restrictive effect of the recommendation could have been set below the maximum amount necessary, and still the ITC's assertion (that the recommended action "will not exceed the amount necessary") would be accurate. . . .
-Since it is theoretically possible that the line pipe measure could be more restrictive of imports than the ITC recommendation, and yet still not exceed the maximum amount "necessary" under the first sentence of Article 5.1, an assertion that the line pipe measure is more restrictive of imports than the ITC recommendation is not indicative of a violation of the first sentence of Article 5.1.285
+The restrictive effect of the recommendation could have been set below the maximum amount necessary, and still the ITC's assertion (that the recommended action "will not exceed the amount necessary") would be accurate. ...
+Since it is theoretically possible that the line pipe measure could be more restrictive of imports than the ITC recommendation, and yet still not exceed the maximum amount "necessary" under the first sentence of Article 5.1, an assertion that the line pipe measure is more restrictive of imports than the ITC recommendation of the ITC sentence of Article 5.1.285

-As in the Line Pipe case, the ITC explained in its steel determinations that its remedy recommendations did not exceed the amount necessary to remedy serious injury.
-Accordingly, the fact that the safeguard measures imposed by the President differed from the ITC's recommended remedies does not prove any inconsistency with Article 5.1.
+As in the Line Pipe case, the ITC explained in its steel determinations that its remedy recommendations did not exceed the amount necessary to remedy serious injury.286 Accordingly, the fact that the safeguard measures imposed by the President differed from the ITC's recommended remedies does not prove any inconsistency with Article 5.1.